Previous dayApril 19, 2026Next day

 8.4 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 18 km SE of Silver Springs, Nevada on April 19, 2026, with origin time 20:31 UTC.
-It arrived roughly 6 hours after a larger magnitude 4.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 8.4 km below the surface, classifying it as shallow crustal.
+A magnitude 2.3 earthquake was recorded 18 km SE of Silver Springs, Nevada on April 19, 2026 at 20:31 UTC.
+Coming 6 hours after a magnitude 4.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 8.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.282°, -119.094°.
+Coordinates: 39.282°, -119.094°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19